When you experience the benefits of Zen meditation you’ll wonder why you didn’t learn how to do it soon.

 - Your tongue should be against the roof of your mouth

 A mudra is a hand position or gesture that is used to create certain starts of mind.
-You can read all about mudras in my complete guide to mudras and mantras.
+You can read all about mudras in my complete guide to mudras.

 The Zen meditation mudra is called the Cosmic Mudra.